mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Don't worry about me," I told him, my hand reaching mindlessly for his.
 "Whatever they have planned, I can handle it."

-I gathered my bag onto my shoulders, and stood near the doorway as they looked on.
+I gathered my bag onto my shoulders, and stood near the doorway as they approached me to bid me farewell.
+Thimlu held the message in his hand and put it in mine, saying "Remember what we talked about.
+This message is for Melna and Melna alone."

+I nodded to him respectfully, but I knew what power my insatiable curiosity had over me, and I could not promise him that I wouldn't.

 "Fellow observers.
 I've an errand to run and then I'll be on my way to Shaki.
 Thank you for entrusting me with this mission.
 I won't let you down."